How We Work

 The POC Microloan Program

-If you are a for-profit business, person or entity, POC has funded several microloan programs that are administered by community service organizations working in Rhode Island’s communities of color.
+If you are a for-profit business, person or entity, POC has funded several microloan programs that are administered by community service organizations primarily working in Rhode Island’s urban core communities.
 These programs are administered by the Rhode Island Black Business Association, Rhode Island Hispanic Chamber of Commerce, and Center for Southeast Asians.
 Each of these organizations has set its own lending limits and eligibility criteria.

 What Happens Once a Proposal is Funded?